grimharald/tech-writing-portfolio/cvs/readme.md

 # CVs

-In this folder there are assorted coding CVs to serve as a combination of CV reference, and technical writing portfolio.
+In this folder there are assorted code-as-document CVs to serve as a combination of CVs for reference, and examples for a technical writing portfolio.

 Currently, this file includes